 One of the TechSoup offerings is validation services, which are provided by the TechSoup Global Network, a partnership among 66 of the world's leading civil society organizations.
 These partners manage a range of capacity-building programs to serve communities in nearly every region of the world.
 Together we've reached more than 781,000 organizations and delivered more than US$6.2 billion in technology tools and philanthropic services.

-The Council on Foundations, formed in 1949, is a nonprofit membership association of grantmaking foundations and corporations.
-Members of the Council include more than 1,700 independent, operating, community, public, and company-sponsored foundations and corporate giving programs in the United States and abroad.
-The Council’s mission is to provide the opportunity, leadership, and tools needed by philanthropic organizations to expand, enhance, and sustain their ability to advance the common good.
+An active philanthropic network, the Council on Foundations, founded in 1949, is a nonprofit leadership association of grantmaking foundations and corporations.
+It provides the opportunity, leadership, and tools needed by philanthropic organizations to expand, enhance and sustain their ability to advance the common good.
+The Council empowers professionals in philanthropy to meet today's toughest challenges and advances a culture of charitable giving in the U.S. and globally.
 For more information, please visit www.cof.org